cupcakearmy/nicco.io/src/content/blog/why-i-love-js-but-sometimes-i-feel-we-shoot-ourself-in-the-foot.md

 ---
-title: "Why I love JS but sometimes I feel we shoot ourself in the foot."
+title: 'Why I love JS but sometimes I feel we shoot ourself in the foot.'
-date: "2020-05-29"
+date: '2020-05-29'
 categories:
-  - "general"
+  - 'general'
 ---

 Let's start by saying this: I absolutely love JS & Typescript, they are my favourite languages and I would not want to live without them.